-Introduction to Computer Science I (CMPSC 111), Section 1
+Introduction to Computer Science I (CMPSC 111), Sections 1 and 2

 Course Slack channel for questions, discussions and other communication.

 Required Textbook: "Java Software Solutions: Foundations of Program Design", 8th edition, by John Lewis and William Loftus.

 Along with the required books and handouts, you will be assigned to read additional articles from a wide variety of conference proceedings, journals, and the popular press.

 The description of the course:

 An introduction to the principles of computer science with an emphasis on algorithmic problem solving and the realization of algorithms using a modern object-oriented programming language.
 Topics include algorithms, problem solving, programming, classes, primitive data types and objects, control structures, arrays and vectors, principles of object-oriented design and programming and an introduction to graphics and graphical user interfaces.
 The course also includes an overview of the discipline of computer science and a study of the social implications of computer use.
 May serve as the laboratory course in the Natural Science Division's distribution requirement.
 One laboratory per week.